ietf-tools/xml2rfc/README.txt

-Rose, et al.                                                   [Page 18]
+Rose, et al.                                                   [Page 24]

-README                        xml2rfc v1.35                   March 2010
+README                      xml2rfc v1.36pre1              December 2010

-Appendix B.  rfc2629.xslt (courtesy of Julian Reschke)
+Appendix C.  rfc2629.xslt (courtesy of Julian Reschke)

    The file "rfc2629.xslt" can be used with an XSLT-capable formatter (e.g., Saxon, Xalan, xsltproc, and most browsers) to produce HTML.
 A word of warning though: the XSLT script only supports a limited subset of the processing instruction directives discussed earlier (Section 4.1).
-The latest version [8] (and full distribution ZIP file [9]) can be downloaded from the original site which also hosts its documentation [10].
+The latest version [9] (and full distribution ZIP file [10]) can be downloaded from the original site which also hosts its documentation [11].